shekfeh/gromacs-tutorials/5_umbrella/README.md

 ![Histogram](hist.png)

 Clearly we our windows are overlapping sufficiently.
-If they were not, we might have to choose smaller window or pick specific spots that were missing.
+If they were not, we might have to choose a smaller window size or pick specific spots that were missing to simulate.

 Summary
 -------